shehreendheda/katacoda-scenarios/udf_python/step1.md

 ```

-Because the expected argument is list, we will include an iterator in the code block.
+Because the expected argument is a list, we will include an iterator in the code block.

 ```for x in int_list:```